pliddy-com/recipes-next/README.md

 ### Checkbot Site Scanner for SEO, Security, and Performance

-In order to get more detailed technical scans for **SEO, Security,** and **Performance,** the application is scanned with the <a href="https://chrome.google.com/webstore/detail/checkbot-seo-web-speed-se/dagohlmlhagincbfilmkadjgmdnkjinl" target="_blank">Checkbot Site Scanner</a> 🔗 Chrome Browser extension.
+In order to get more detailed technical scans for **SEO, security,** and **performance,** the application is scanned with the <a href="https://chrome.google.com/webstore/detail/checkbot-seo-web-speed-se/dagohlmlhagincbfilmkadjgmdnkjinl" target="_blank">Checkbot Site Scanner</a> Chrome Browser extension.

 Checkbot identified a variety of potential security issues with the configuration of the static site delivery through AWS CloudFront and S3.
 Any potential security issues were addressed by proper configuration of response header tags in CloudFront.

-#### Current outstanding issues identified with Checkbot:
+#### Current issues identified by Checkbot

 The single SEO-related technical issue identified by Checkbot is the lack of a properly re-directing 404 page.
 This feature is part of the next round of user stories in the backlog.